 • Dependence: The individual usually depends on other people to look after them.
 Because they do not believe in themselves as valuable they rely on others people's actions/words to make them feel better about themselves.
 We call this codependency.
 Codependency is quite common among individuals struggling with addiction and often requires that the other person also receives education about their behaviors.

-So there you have it - some of the personality characteristics commonly found in alcoholics.
+So there you have it - some of the personality of an alcoholic characteristics commonly found.
 Again, it is important to note that if you have some of these traits, it does not automatically mean that you are or will become an alcoholic.

 It is argued by some that the personality of an alcoholic develops after somebody has developed a drinking problem NOT before.

-In other words alcohol has a psychological effect and actually 'changes' the personality of an individual.
+In other words alcohol has a psychological effect and actually 'changes' the personality of an individual, to create a personality of an alcoholic.

 So the characteristics you read about above are not a cause of alcoholism but a result of alcoholism.

-Research in this area is ongoing and the personality traits of alcoholics are often studied in behavior analysis programs in order to find a way to curb addiction.
+Research in this area is ongoing and the personality traits and personality of an alcoholic are often studied in behavior analysis programs in order to find a way to curb addiction.
+Some researchers have tried to understand why some alcoholics improve with specific medications and psychotherapies while others do not.
+Personality of an Alcoholic

 I want to briefly expand on the other contributing factors for addiction mentioned above.
 Hopefully having an understanding of the other characteristics as well as the characteristics can help you better understand your own experiences.We have environmental, psychological and biological factors to consider.